danirus/django-comments-xtd/docs/tutorial.rst

 Comments tags
 =============

-In order to be able to post comments to blog stories we need to edit the template file ``blog/post_detail.html`` and load the ``comments`` templatetag module, which is provided by the `Django Comments Framework <https://github.com/django/django-contrib-comments>`_:
+Next step consist of editing ``blog/post_detail.html`` and loading the ``comments`` templatetag module after the ``extends`` tag:

    .. code-block:: html+django

+       {% extends "base.html" %}
        {% load comments %}

-We will apply changes in the the blog post detail template:
+Now we will change the blog post detail template to:

  #.
-To show the number of comments posted to the blog story,
+Show the number of comments posted to the blog story,
  #.
-To list the comments already posted, and
+List the comments already posted, and
  #.
-To show the comment form, so that people can post comments.
+Show the comment form, so that comments can be sent.

 By using the :ttag:`get_comment_count` tag we will show the number of comments posted.
-Change the code around the link element so that it looks like:
+Change the code around the link element so that it looks like following:

    .. code-block:: html+django